Book Review: Wild Women and The Blues by Denny S. Bryce

 In 2015, film student Sawyer Hayes, who is still in shock following a heartbreaking loss that has brought him to the brink, visits 110-year-old Honoree Dalcour at her bedside.
 All of Sawyer’s faith is in this frail but strong woman, the last survivor of the great Oscar Micheaux.
 If she can fill in gaps in his study and he is correct, he might be able to finish his thesis and make a fresh start in his life.
 But he is surprised by the links Honoree provides.

-Sawyer battles tenaciously to protect his secret as Honoree slowly exposes her past and hers.
+Sawyer battles tenaciously to protect the secrets as Honoree slowly exposes her past.
 It’s a tale of bravery, aspiration, sizzling jazz, and forbidden desires.
 And as the past and the present collide, Honoree has one last right to be heard and seen clearly before it becomes too late, at any cost.

 Wild Women and The Blues by Denny S. Bryce